pggPL/TransformerEngine/docs/features/low_precision_training/fp8_blockwise_scaling/fp8_blockwise_scaling.rst

 FP8 Blockwise Scaling
 ===================================

-The FP8 blockwise scaling recipe is inspired by the recipe used to train `DeepSeek-v3 model <https://arxiv.org/abs/2412.19437>`__ – first open source large scale LLM trained with FP8 precision.
+FP8 Blockwise Scaling is inspired by the quantization scheme used to train the `DeepSeek-v3 model <https://arxiv.org/abs/2412.19437>`__ – the first open-source large-scale LLM trained entirely in FP8 precision.
+Unlike the previous recipes, it assigns a dedicated scaling factor to each block of elements.

 Data Format
 --------------------------

-FP8 Blockwise Scaling supports the same FP8 formats as the two previous recipes, but unlike them it uses multiple scaling factors - one for each block of values within the tensor.

-The representation of tensor ``A`` in FP8 blockwise precision is given by:
+The representation of an FP8 tensor element ``x`` in blockwise precision is given by:

 .. code-block:: python

-    A[i] = A_fp8[i] * s[block(i)]
+    x = x_fp8 * s_block

 where

-* ``A_fp8`` is an FP8 tensor - one of E4M3 or E5M2 formats,
+* ``x_fp8`` is the FP8 value (E4M3 or E5M2),
-* ``s`` is an array of 32-bit float scaling factors,
-* ``block(i)`` determines which block index ``i`` belongs to.
+* ``s_block`` is a local **FP32** scaling factor shared by a block of elements.

+.. raw:: html
+   :file: img/combined_scaling.svg

+*Figure 1.
+Top: Comparison of standard FP8 scaling (left) using a single scaling factor per tensor versus FP8 blockwise scaling in 1 dimension (right) using multiple scaling factors, one per block of 128 elements.
+Bottom: FP8 blockwise scaling in 2 dimensions where each 128×128 block in the data tensor has a corresponding scaling factor, providing fine-grained spatial control over quantization precision.*

-**FP8 tensor**
+**FP8 format**

-FP8 blockwise recipe supports both E4M3 and E5M2 FP8 formats,
-although unlike FP8 Current/Delayed Scaling,
+Both E4M3 and E5M2 formats are supported, but unlike FP8 Current/Delayed Scaling,
-both forward and backward pass run with E4M3 format by default.
+E4M3 is used by default for both forward and backward passes.
-Since more scaling factors are used, the bigger dynamic range provided by E5M2 is not necessarily needed.
+Previous recipes used E5M2 for gradients due to its higher dynamic range, but with multiple scaling factors per tensor, E4M3 is sufficient.

 **Block size**